gmonika-blip/my-aws-restart-journey/Labs/Servers/TroubleshootCreateEC2Instance.md

 Task 1: Connecting to the CLI Host instance
 <img width="1141" height="369" alt="Screenshot 2026-03-16 at 15 03 29" src="https://github.com/user-attachments/assets/431c4da6-217b-48df-b2ea-af8d11ffd4e4" />
 Now that you are connected to the CLI Host instance, you can configure and use the AWS CLI to call AWS services.

+Task 2: Configuring the AWS CLI
+In this task, you configure the AWS CLI by providing the configuration parameters that were made available to you when the lab was provisioned.
+After configuration, you run CLI commands to interact with AWS services.